Adzawla/portfolio_website/README.md

 # portfolio_website

-This project seeks to create a portfolio website featuring all our projects and articles
+This project seeks to create a portfolio website featuring all our projects and articles.